Dragon8029/100-days-of-code/Attempt3.md

 Continued on with the JavaScript course.
 Still covering the basics, but it's nice to review things after focusing on other code for a while.

+---

+## A3D28

+*May 24, 2018*

+Carried on with the JavaScript course.
+Still covering basics, like expressions, statements, functions, arrays, etc...I am finding it useful to review, as it helps cement the knowledge in.

+## A3D29

+*May 26, 2018*

+Still covering the basics of Javascript on Complete Javascript course.

+---

+##A3D30

+*May 27, 2018*

+Stalled out a bit on the Complete Javascript course, and over the last few days.
+Trying to get back into it.

+---

+##A3D31

+*May 28, 2018*

+Finally finished up the Javascript Basics from "The Complete JavaScript Course 2018" from @Udemy.